skearnes/scripture-graph/docs/_drafts/suggesting-connections.md

 Since over half of the nodes in the graph have no incoming or outgoing references, most of the pairwise Jaccard similarity values are zero.
-In fact, only 95&nbsp;247 verse pairs have any neighbors in common (~1% of all pairs).
+In fact, only 95&nbsp;247 verse pairs have any neighbors in common (~1% of all pairs;
+note that this includes pairs that are already connected by cross-references).
 Of these, most similarities are much less than one:

 ![](/assets/2021-03-21/jaccard-cdf.png)